pentandra/lifepreserver/items/static/blog/ill-take-door-number/index.md

-love to hear back from any of you that have tread the startup financing waters before, or that can see a flaw in my logic, or that happens to know somebody, who knows somebody, that is way into research and happens to have tons of money that they just don't know what to do with. ;)
+love to hear back from any of you that have tread the startup financing waters before, or that can see a flaw in my logic, or that happens to know somebody, who knows somebody, that is way into research and happens to have tons of money that they just don't know what to do with :wink:.

 We believe in keeping as many doors open as we can.
 When we see what fits right we will move forward through whichever door(s) feels best.